Last Updated on July 24, 2023 by Carla Jonas

 The Norse battled the mighty Kraken, and ancient Hebrews were wary of a Leviathan plaguing the seas.
 Pagan traditions interpreted fish and the water itself as symbols of fertility and the Divine Mother.
 In Hindu lore, dewdrops fell into the ocean from the moon and became pearls.
 The god Krishna gave one of these beautiful pearls as a wedding gift to his daughter.

-Pearls make appearances in writing and religious texts throughout the ages, and often symbolize wisdom, femininity, and wealth.
+Pearls and mother of pearl make appearances in writing and religious texts throughout the ages, and often symbolize wisdom, femininity, and wealth.
 Ancient superstitions suggested that throwing away a pearl would bring good fortune because anyone who could let go of something so valuable was wealthy indeed.

 INTERESTING FACT:In Greek mythology, Poseidon was accompanied by Nereids – beautiful sea nymphs dressed in crowns of red coral and silk robes.
 Unlike wily sirens, Nereids were thought to be kind and helpful to sailors in need.Click to tweet